the-sdet/cucumber-summary-reporter/README.md

 time.stamp.format=EEEE, dd-MMM-yyyy HH:mm:ss z
 time.zone=IST

-#The Default desktop view is set to 80% width.
-You can change it with the below property
+#The Max desktop view is set to 1280 px for better look and feel.
+# You can change it with the below property (don't include px at the end; use just numbers)
-desktop.view.width=100%
+desktop.view.max.width=1280

 heading.background.color=#23436a
 heading.color=#ffffff